How to increase a stitch while knitting

 3. Continue knitting the next stitch as usual.

-See also How to clean day and night blinds
+See also How to spell teacher

 At this point, you have increased your stitch count by one and created a yarn over (YO) on the right-hand needle.
 The newly created loop will appear as a small hole in your fabric.